galah-group/gg-gpl/README.md

 > Project is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the Galah Group General Public License for more details.
 >
 > You should have received a copy of the Galah Group General Public License along with Project.
 If not, see <http://www.galahgroup.com/gg-gpl>.

+### Who should use this software?

+This license is best applied to server software that is meant to be sold to users who will host it themselves.
+You can also apply it to your Software as a Service business to try and benefit the Open Source community.

 ### Why is the GG-GPL not considered a Free License?